junwang4/CNN-sentence-classification-pytorch-2018/README.md

 python cnn_pytorch.py
 ```

 Here is the output of running the above command (your numbers are likely to be different).
-BTW, I observed that PyTorch 0.4 can reduce running time to 66 seconds.
+BTW, I observed that PyTorch 1.0 can further reduce the running time.
 ```
 MODE      = static
 EMBEDDING = pretrained